CACHE- Custom Titanium Tubesets

 So, what does it take to create something new in titanium?
 Well, it depends what you mean by “new”.
 If new means custom geometry, then there are many high-end shops and craft builders who can work with customers to create a common vision of their dream bike.
 For us, new meant something different: a gravel product based on ultra-modern off road influenced multi-surface geometry and full control over the design and execution of every single part in the frame.

-While we’re new to the titanium market space, I am confident that there is not another bike company working in titanium at this foundational level, apart from perhaps Cane Creek’s awesome eeWings titanium crankset.
+While we were new to the titanium market space, Noel was confident that there was not another bike company working in titanium at this foundational level, apart from perhaps Cane Creek’s awesome eeWings titanium crankset.

 If you’re looking at the high-end world of titanium you’ll find that the vast majority of tubesets and machined parts come from a very small group of suppliers: 3, maybe 4 of them.
 Almost every high-end titanium frame on the market is made from a combination of parts provided from these suppliers.